praF02/anevicon/README.md

 ## Advantages
  - **Linux-accelerated.** Anevicon uses the [sendmmsg](http://man7.org/linux/man-pages/man2/sendmmsg.2.html) system call which is specific to Linux.
 It simply sends large data sets with the single kernel call, thereby reducing CPU load.

  - **Functional.** I've tried to implement as many things to make a multi-functional tool and stay simple at the same time.
-Such features as multiple tests, verbosity levels, IP spoofing and many more are supported.
+Such features as multiple tests, verbosity levels, and even the [API](https://crates.io/crates/anevicon_core) are supported.

  - **Written in Rust.** How you can see, all the logic is written completely in [Rust](https://www.rust-lang.org/), which means that it leverages bare-metal performance and high-level safety (no SIGSEGV, SIGILL, and other "funny" stuff).